hachyderm/runbooks/maintenance.md

 # Runbook: Maintenance

-This runbook captures the steps that should be followed when performing regular maintenance.
+This runbook captures the steps that should be followed when performing regular maintenance that will take the service down partially or entirely for some period of time.

 ## Steps